graik/biskit/README.md

 and DelPhi; interfaces to further software can be added easily.

-Note that **b**iskit (lowercase) 3 is not any longer backwards-compatible to previous **B**iskit (uppercase) 2 releases.
-Please check out the [`biskit-2.x` branch](https://github.com/graik/biskit/tree/biskit-2.x) if you need to use the classic Python 2.x Biskit.
-The core functionalities and many of the wrappers have been migrated.
-Still un-migrated are some smaller modules and most of the scripts.
+The core functionalities and many of the wrappers have been migrated from the old Biskit 2 branch.
+However, some smaller modules and most of the scripts didn't make it.
 All the modules that have **not** yet been migrated are in the old ```Biskit2``` folder (which cannot be imported any longer).
 After installation, the python 3 Biskit is imported with ```import biskit```.

 Short Installation Instructions
 --------------------------------